 Painted Surfaces…If You Want to Keep Them Painted

 Pressure washing chips paints off easily from most surfaces.
 So be sure to use only low-pressure flow of water to wash painted surfaces.

 Pressure washing your windows can break the glass.
 Period.
-If you break the glass, you’ll have to call a local contractor like Oak Mountain Glass.
+If you break the glass, you’ll have to call a local contractor.
 So it’s a big no-no.